ucphhpc/migrid-user-docs/docs/sections/erda/networkdrive/sshfs/windows.rst

 Click on either of the two buttons under Download, or click the link under the installation section, and pick either the x64 or x86 depending on your computer's architecture.

-If you are unsure about your computer's architecture, oyu can find it under Start -> Settings -> System -> About
+If you are unsure about your computer's architecture, you can find it under Start -> Settings -> System -> About

 .. image:: /images/networkdrive/networkdrive-about.png